PRINT and GO Resource Sale

 by Curriculum for Autism

-IEP Goals: Given a digital representation of time (hour and minutes), STUDENT will match each clock to the corresponding time, with 80% accuracy, in 4 out of 5 opportunities, by MONTH, YEAR.
+IEP Goals: Given numbers to add, STUDENT will complete the graphic organizer to complete the sets of addition problems, with 80% accuracy, in 4 out of 5 opportunities, by MONTH, YEAR.

 $2.00